ericsnekbytes/hexlab/README.md

 - [ ] View files larger than system memory
 - [ ] View remote files
 - [ ] Integrate with the MIME editor APIs

-## Installation

-Since the extension isn't released yet, you can build and run it as you would any in-development JupyterLab extension as noted in the extension tutorial.